University of British Columbia

 The Department of Zoology has a minimum funding policy for all Graduate students.
 Support will be in the form of a combination of Teaching Assistantships (TA), awards/scholarship, or Graduate Research Assistantships (GRA) paid from the supervisor’s research grants.
 The minimum level of salary support will include any tuition costs not covered by another source.

-Please consult this page on our website for detailed funding information.
+Please review our detailed funding information.

 All applicants are encouraged to review the awards listing to identify potential opportunities to fund their graduate education.
 The database lists merit-based scholarships and awards and allows for filtering by various criteria, such as domestic vs. international or degree level.